tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 2. Walk through the function assuming it's the base case
 3. Then, walk through the function its dealing with the case immediately before the base case.
 4. Progress by moving up the cases on at a time.

+When you have a recursive function that makes multiple calls, the runtime will often (but not always) look like $$O(branches^{depth})$$, where branches is the number of times each recursive call branches.

+All recursive functions *can* be implemented iteratively, although they may be much more complex.